unexpectedjs/unexpected/documentation/api/UnexpectedError.md

 ### UnexpectedError.parent

-When assertions delegate to nested `expect` calls the errors that are thrown on each level are chained together through the `parent` property.
-The error message is serialized lazily, so it is possible to change the error hierarchy before the error is serialized or extract information from the hierarchy and use [expect.fail](../fail/) to throw a new error.
+When assertions delegate to nested `expect` calls the errors that are thrown at each level are chained together through the `parent` property.
+The error message is serialized lazily, so it is possible to change the error hierarchy before the error is serialized, or extract information from the hierarchy and use [expect.fail](../fail/) to throw a new error.